Vladimir Shuralyov: Retirement

 Shuralyov retired from active service in April 1992, and became a leading analyst at the Office of Inspectors General of the Ministry of Defence of the Russian Federation, as well as a consultant for the General Staff of the Armed Forces.
 He was a member of the political party A Just Russia, and a member of its central council.
 In February 2020 Shuralyov attended the funeral of Dmitry Yazov, the last Marshal of the Soviet Union, which took place at the Federal Military Memorial Cemetery.

 Death and honours

-Shuralyov died in Moscow on 2 March 2020 at the age of 84, after sustaining injuries when he was struck by a reversing van near his house on 1 March.
+Shuralyov died in Moscow on 2 March 2020 at the age of 84, after sustaining injuries when he was struck by the driver of a reversing van near his house on 1 March.
 A criminal case was opened against the driver.
 Shuralyov was buried on 5 March in the Federal Military Memorial Cemetery in a funeral ceremony led by Commander-in-Chief of the Russian Ground Forces Oleg Salyukov and attended by around 500 people.

 He had received a number of awards and honours over his career, including the Order of Honour, Order of Lenin, Order of the October Revolution, Order of the Red Star and the Order "For Service to the Homeland in the Armed Forces of the USSR" Third Class.